\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

-is an irreducible normal and quasi-affine variety $\widehat{X}$, coming with an actions of the quasi-torus $G:=\Hom(\Cl(X),\K^*)$, whose quotient map is realized by the canonical morphism $p_X$ in (\ref{relspectra}) \cite[\S~1.3.2 , Construction~1.6.1.5]{ADHL}. $\widehat{X}$ is called the \emph{characteristic space} of $X$ and $G$ is called the \emph{characteristic quasi-torus} of $X$.
+is a normal and quasi-affine variety $\widehat{X}$, coming with an actions of the quasi-torus $G:=\Hom(\Cl(X),\K^*)$, whose quotient map is realized by the canonical morphism $p_X$ in (\ref{relspectra}) \cite[\S~1.3.2 , Construction~1.6.1.5]{ADHL}. $\widehat{X}$ is called the \emph{characteristic space} of $X$ and $G$ is called the \emph{characteristic quasi-torus} of $X$.

 Moreover consider